M E R I D I A N

 B A C K T O T H E H O N K Y T O N K S

 Jimmie told friends he was going to die with his boots on and true to his word, he came to New York in May, 1933 for one last session.
-He recorded three songs at RCA’s new studio on East 24th including his last Blue Yodel—“The Women Make A Fool Out of Me”--while propped up on a cot accompanied by a small band.
+He made his last recordings at RCA’s new studio on East 24th including his last Blue Yodel—“The Women Make A Fool Out of Me”--while propped up on a cot accompanied by a small band.
 For his last song, “Years Ago” he stood and performed solo.
+He passed away less than two days later.

 Details of Jimmie's life including his correspondence, discography, and other biographical information can be credited to the work of the following with my sincere thanks for their time and enthusiasm: